 “As long as you’re going to be thinking anyway, think big.” –Donald Trump

 How big do you want to dream?
 If you are going to make your dreams come to pass, you must allow your mind to imagine a future worth living.
 It starts with your imagination, which is an act of the will.
 Do you have the will to imagine your dreams manifested?

 When you combine imagination, faith, and focus, there is nothing that can stop you.
 Imagination causes a boldness to rise up on the inside of you, which makes you an unstoppable force.

 Ephesians 3:20 says, “Now to Him who is able to do exceedingly abundantly above all that we ask or think…”

-This tells us that God wants us to be a big thinker and we need to expand our thinking to think big like He does.
+This tells us that God wants us to be big thinkers and we need to expand our thinking to think big as He does.

 I LOVE how the Amplified version says it:

 “Now to Him Who, by (in consequence of) the [action of His] power that is at work within us, is able to do super abundantly, far over and above all that we [dare] ask or think [infinitely beyond our highest prayers, desires, thoughts, hopes, or dreams]…”